-When the system settings file is saved periodically, it is saved in the location specified by the system administrator and in another location (the system LU or the SSH account's home directory (/home/nasroot)), which differs according to the configuration of the system.
+Locations in which the system settings file is saved when saved periodically or the SSH account's home directory (/home/nasroot)), which differs according to the configuration of the system.
 The following table describes the locations in which the system settings file is saved when it is saved periodically.